panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 findMin([5, 2, 1, 4]); // => 1
 ```

 The `min` variable is initialized with `Infinity`.
 It makes sure that on first `for()` cycle iteration the minimum value becomes the first item.

 ## 5. Pitfalls of *Infinity*

 Most likely you're not going to work often directly with `Infinity` values.
-However, it worth knowing when they infinite values could appear.
+However, it worth knowing when the infinite values could appear.

-### 5.1 Parsing integers
+### 5.1 Parsing numbers

 Let's say JavaScript an input (POST request, value from an input field, etc) and tries to parse a number from it.
 In simple cases it would work fine: